-GUID 5013 - Principles Of Guidance And Counseling
+GUID 5013 - Principles/Ethics School Counseling

-Principles, functions and practices basic to guidance on both elementary and secondary levels, professional, ethical and legal responsibilities; historical development and current trends and issues.
-This course includes the characteristics of successful counselors and the development of basic helping skills.
+This course addresses the principles and ethical characteristics of successful helping professionals.
+Functions and practices basic to school counseling on both elementary and secondary levels will be examined with a focus on professional, ethical and legal responsibilities.
+Historical developments, current trends and issues will be addressed.
+This course includes the characteristics of effective counseling and the development of basic helping skills.

-GUID 5113 - Theories/Techniques Group School School Counseling
+GUID 5113 - Theories/Techniques Group School School

+Counseling